 Reduced day-to-day expenditures, such as going out to lunch and weekly dry-cleaning

 Potential tax breaks associated with having a home office space

 More time to spend with family

-Some relish working from home, while others feel imprisoned by it.
+Some remote workers relish working from home, while others feel imprisoned by it.
 Whether you see remote work as a privilege or a punishment will help you determine if it's worth a pay cut.

 And there's no right or wrong answer.
 If you would give almost anything to work remotely, then a pay cut may not be such a sacrifice.
 If not, then don't rush to accept a remote position offering a salary you feel is too low.
 Instead, keep looking for an ideal role in the location and salary range that works for you.

 This is a difficult question to answer — especially during the interview.
 Our expert interview coaches can help make it a bit easier.